IATI/downstream-partner-publishing-guidelines/docs/index.rst

 These guidelines are for organisations that need to publish IATI data as a requirement for their funder.
 They help you understand what information to publish, how to organise your data, and where to find answers to common questions.

+.. topic:: Which organisations should use this site?

-They have been endorsed for use by partners of the following organisations:
+   These guidelines have been endorsed for use by partners of the following funders:

    * United Kingdom - Foreign, Commonwealth & Development Office (FCDO)

-The following funders were involved in developing the guidelines, but have not yet endorsed them for use:
+The funders listed below were also involved in developing the guidelines.
+This page will be updated once they have endorsed them for use.

 * Belgium - Ministry of Foreign Affairs
 * Denmark - Ministry of Foreign Affairs, Danida